 Jan is a consumer advocate who represents health consumers nationally and internationally.
 She is a member of the Chronic Illness Alliance in Melbourne.

 She has substantial governance experience as a board director of large, medium and small organisations.
 Currently she is a member of the Board of the Consumers Health Forum of Australia and chairs the Finance, Audit and Risk committee.
 She also serves on a number of government committees.

 Jan focuses on the health service needs of people with chronic illness particularly the need to support people who struggle with mental illness.
 She has a strong interest in maternal and child health and the health and social issues affecting all marginalised people.

 Marlene is a Health Promotion Practitioner with a background in social planning and community development across local government and the primary health care sector.
-She has lived and worked in the Shire of Cardinia, on the rural urban fringe for over 25 years; she is passionate about her community, especially as these people are considered to live in metropolitan Melbourne but have poor access to infrastructure and services.
+She has lived and worked in the Shire of Cardinia, on the rural urban fringe for over 25 years; she is passionate about her community, especially those who have poor access to infrastructure and services.

-Marlene has been a member of her local small rural health service Board of Management (Koo Wee Rup Regional Health Service), for over 10 years, gaining considerable understanding of both aged care services and acute hospitals, in addition to her primary health care work.
-With an accounting background, she has actively contributed to the Risk and Audit Committee of the health service and prioritises service value for costs incurred.
-She continues to be involved with local community services, especially in relation to social justice opportunities.
+Marlene was a member of her local small rural health service Board of Management (Koo Wee Rup Regional Health Service), for over 10 years, gaining considerable understanding of both aged care services and acute hospitals, in addition to her primary health care work.

 While the Australian Government Department of Health has contributed to the funding of this website, the information on this website does not necessarily reflect the views of the Australian Government and is not advice that is provided, or information that is endorsed, by the Australian Government.
 The Australian Government is not responsible in negligence or otherwise for any injury, loss or damage however arising from the use of or reliance on the information provided on this website.